lynuhs/MondayR/README.md

 ## How do I authorize the API?
 In order to use this connector, you must set up a Monday.com App.
-You can du that easily by navigating to your workspace followed by '/apps/manage' Create a new app and copy the client id and secret.
+You can do that easily by navigating to your workspace followed by '/apps/manage', e.g. "https://lynuhs.monday.com/apps/manage"
+Create a new app and copy the client id and secret.
 ```
 monday_auth(client_id, client_secret)